MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 ## Latest labeling features

-Although no new features will be added for the unified labeling client, we're constantly developing new features and improvements for sensitivity labels that use built-in labeling.
+Although no new features will be added for the AIP add-in, we're constantly developing new features and improvements for sensitivity labels that use built-in labeling.
 Check for updates in the following locations:

 - [Features supported only by built-in labeling](/microsoft-365/compliance/sensitivity-labels-aip#features-supported-only-by-built-in-labeling-for-office-apps)
 - [Feature parity for built-in labeling and the AIP Add-in for Office](/microsoft-365/compliance/sensitivity-labels-aip#feature-parity-for-built-in-labeling-and-the-aip-add-in-for-office)